dvera/riskreport/biomarker/beer_cider_intake.md

 ## Beer/Cider Consumption

-"Self-reported frequency of drinking beer or cider. **Units indicated are servings per week.** Alcohol intake affects liver, heart, and cancer risk."
+"Self-reported frequency of drinking beer or cider. **Units indicated are servings per week.** Alcohol intake affects liver, heart, and cancer risk. **These results are based on an analysis of survey questions.**"

 <div style="display: flex; flex-direction: column; gap: 10px;">